 This assessment involves a process of gathering information from the relevant people or agencies, including the views, interests and aspirations of the parents and child or young person.

-The needs assessment will help to determine whether we need to make additional provision through an EHCP.
+The needs assessment will help to determine whether we need to make additional provision through an EHC Plan.
 These plans replace statements of SEN and Learning Difficulty Assessments (LDAs) for children and young people with the most complex needs, from birth up to the age 25.

-When deciding whether to issue an EHCP the local authority will take into account whether the needs of the child or young person can reasonably be met from resources normally available to settings.
+When deciding whether to issue an EHC Plan the local authority will take into account whether the needs of the child or young person can reasonably be met from resources normally available to settings.

 We have worked with schools to publish their SEN information report.
 This should describe the provision available to help children with SEND in their schools.

-An EHCNA will not always lead to an EHC plan.
-However it may help to decide how the education setting can meet the child or young person’s needs without an EHCP.
+An EHCNA will not always lead to an EHC Plan.
+However it may help to decide how the education setting can meet the child or young person’s needs without an EHC Plan.

-It should not take more than 20 weeks from requesting an assessment to a final EHCP being issued.
+It should not take more than 20 weeks from requesting an assessment to a final EHC Plan being issued.